The Cyclades · Milos

 Three nights is right

-Two nights is one beach day short.
-Four nights and you're repeating beaches.
-Three nights — boat day, dawn day, slow day — is the shape that fits Milos.
+Two nights is one beach day short and four nights has you repeating beaches.
+Three nights (boat day, dawn day, slow day) is the shape that fits Milos.

 Upon Request